wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Import the Database JSON File

-Let's import an example database that already contains some slots allocated from which you'll be able to add and remove future slots.
-You can create a file called `myAppointments.json` containing the below code snippet and from the console import this JSON file.
+Let's import an example database which already contains some allocated slots, and from which you'll be able to add and remove future slots.
+You can create a file called `myAppointments.json` containing the JSON in the snippet below, and then import this file from the console.

 ```JSON
 myAppointments.json